gavrilovegor519/bookstore/README.md

 # ReactShop

-This is demo shop based on React.js on frontend, and Express + MongoDB on backend.
+This is demo shop based on React.js as frontend, and Express + MongoDB as backend.

 ## Available Scripts